Copyright Agency collects licence fees for the reuse of text and images and distributes these as copyright royalty payments to our creator members.

-We manage the educational copying schemes, the Commonwealth, State and Territory government copying schemes, the Resale Royalty scheme for artists, and the special provisions for institutions assisting people with print disabilities – all by appointment by the Government or by the Copyright Tribunal.
+We manage the Statutory Education copyright scheme, the Commonwealth, State and Territory Statutory Government copying schemes, the Resale Royalty scheme for visual artists, and the special provisions for institutions assisting people with print disabilities – all by appointment by the Government or by the Copyright Tribunal.

-We also have agreements with International Affiliates to license the use of foreign content here, and collect licence fees for Australian content used overseas.
+We also have agreements with International Affiliates to license the use of foreign content in Australia, and collect licence fees for Australian content used overseas.

 Find out more about Our Heritage.